» Disability News Articles » » Australia NZ News

 “The Australian Government has ratified CRPD, and regardless of who wins the election, the next Australian Government is required to take appropriate measures to enable persons with disability to participate in community life to the same degree as every other citizen.”

-People with Disability Australia Incorporated (PWD) is a national disability rights and advocacy organisation.
-Our primary membership is made up of people with disability and organisations mainly constituted by people with disability.
+People with Disability Australia Incorporated (PWD) is a national disability rights and advocacy organization.
+Our primary membership is made up of people with disability and organizations mainly constituted by people with disability.
 We have a cross-disability focus - we represent the interests of people with all kinds of disability.
-PWD is a non-profit, non-government organisation.
+PWD is a non-profit, non-government organization.

 Our vision is of a socially just, accessible and inclusive community, in which the human rights, citizenship, contribution, potential and diversity of all people with disability are respected and celebrated.
 This vision underpins everything that we do.